-Dr. Carter is a senior vice president at the Federal Reserve Bank of Minneapolis.
-As a member of the Bank’s executive team, he focuses on the key facets of operations, customer contact centers and Central Bank services.
-He also leads the Learning Management and Support Office for all 12 Federal Reserve System Banks.
+Dr. Carter is a senior vice president of the Federal Reserve Bank of Minneapolis.
+As a member of the Bank’s executive team, his focus includes the key facets of operations, customer contact centers and Central Bank services.
+He also leads the Learning Management and Support Office for all 12 Federal Reserve Banks in the nation.
 Dr. Carter began his vocation in retail banking and advanced his career at the Minneapolis Federal Reserve Bank in 1990 as an account manager in Business Development.
 He was promoted to assistant vice president in 1998 and then vice president in 2001.
 In 2005, he was promoted to senior vice president.
 With more than 20 years of multifunctional leadership experience, Dr. Carter has a proven record of talent management, employee relations and organization effectiveness with emphasis on engagement and innovation.
-He is an effective advocate in the creation of organizational development and learning programs, high-performing teams and collaborative partnerships.
-Dr. Carter holds both a Doctor of Education in organization development and an MBA from the University of St. Thomas, and a bachelor’s degree in agriculture business from the University of Minnesota.
+He is an effective advocate in the creation of organizational development and learning programs, high performing teams, and building collaborative partnerships.
+Dr. Carter holds both a Doctor of Education in Organization Development, an MBA from the University of St. Thomas, and a bachelor’s degree in agriculture business from the University of Minnesota.
 He is currently an adjunct professor in the College of Management at Metropolitan State University.
 Dr. Carter also serves on the board of directors for Northwest Area Foundation and Catholic Charities of St. Paul and Minneapolis.
-Dr. Carter is available to speak on customer experience, operational excellence, and change management.

 Topics: Change management | Customer experience | Operational excellence